Workshop on Challenging the Current Business Models in Academic Publishing

 On 26 and 27 April 2017, Science Europe organised the workshop ‘Challenging the Current Business Models in Academic Publishing: Accelerators and Obstacles to the Open Access Transition’, in collaboration with the Association of European Research Libraries (LIBER) and the European University Association (EUA).
 The event took place at the Radisson Blu Astrid in Antwerp, Belgium.

 For more information, see the full programme, including the list of participants and speakers’ biographies.
-A brief overview of the workshop’s main discussion points is available here with a more detailed Workshop Report to follow in the coming weeks.
+A brief overview of the workshop’s main discussion points is also available, with a more detailed Workshop Report to follow.

 - Watching Your Cards in the Big Deal, Keynote speech by Ted Bergstrom, University of California, Santa Barbara